dexon-foundation-unofficial-mirror/dekusan/test/unit/development/sample-changelog.md

 ## 3.11.2 2017-10-21

 - Fix bug where reject button would sometimes not work.
-- Fixed bug where sometimes MetaMask's connection to a page would be unreliable.
+- Fixed bug where sometimes DekuSan's connection to a page would be unreliable.

 ## 3.11.1 2017-10-20